 where $\J_o$ and $\J_o'$ are the training risks of the current and previous iterations respectively, and $\eta$ is a user defined solution precision.

-Finally, the ECOC ensemble $\{\M_{o}, \mathcal{C}_{o},\W_{o}\}$ that achieves the minimum risk is obtained.
-Here, we have to note that although the OW decoding can reaches its global minimum solution at each WOLC-ECOC iteration, the overall heuristic training process can only reaches a local minimum solution.
+Finally, the ECOC ensemble $\{\M_{o}, \mathcal{C}_{o},\W_{o}\}$ that achieves the minimum risk is returned.
+Here, we have to note that although OW decoding can reach its global minimum solution at each WOLC-ECOC iteration, the overall heuristic training process only reaches a local minimum solution.

+WOLC-ECOC has two merits when compared to its components.
+First, the monotonic decrease of the training risk of WOLC-ECOC is guaranteed, see Appendix \ref{app:proof_thm2} for the proof.
+Second, a small ECOC code length is ensured, since discriminating the most difficult binary-class problem at each iteration make ECOC obtain the maximum performance gain.

-In Algorithm \ref{alg:WOLC-ECOC}, we have considered the following three issues for the robustness and efficiency of WOLC-ECOC. \begin{enumerate}[1)~] \item\textbf{How to balance the discriminability and the code length?} This is a key problem of ECOC.
-For the proposed method, the layered clustering-based training is a bagging based strategy where multiple layers might trigger a significant performance improvement while one or two layers might contribute to no improvement at all.
-Therefore, if we stop training immediately when the training risk does not decrease, we may not fully mine the potential of the layered clustering-based approach, but if we construct too many clustering-based dichotomizers, the code length might be too large and there is a risk of overfitting to the training dataset.
-To solve the problem, we balance the discriminability and the code length in the termination criterion.
-Specifically, if the training risk does not decrease in a rate of $\eta$ ( in (\ref{eq:termination})) for $Z$ continuous iterations, we stop the training procedure.
-Usually, setting $Z$ to an arrange of $[3-5]$ is enough for mining the potential of the layered clustering-based approach.
+In Algorithm \ref{alg:WOLC-ECOC}, we have considered the following three issues for the robustness and efficiency of WOLC-ECOC.

+{First, how to balance the discriminability and the code length?} Multiple layers of clustering-based dichotomizers might trigger a significant performance improvement with a risk of overfitting, while one or two layers might not improve the performance.
+To solve the problem, the following termination criterion is used: if the training risk does not decrease in a rate of $\eta$ ( in (\ref{eq:termination})) for $Z$ continuous iterations, we stop the training procedure.
+Usually, setting $Z$ to an arrange of 3 to 5 is enough.

+{Second, how to make the performance robust? }Sometimes, the most confusing pair is too stubborn to overcome.
+To prevent this unwanted situation, we discriminate the top $s$ most confusing pairs of classes, denoted as $\{\m_k\}_{k=1}^{s}$, instead of a single most confusing pair.

-\item\textbf{How to define the most confusing pair of classes?} In ECOC-ONE \cite{pujol2008incremental}, pujol \textit{et al.} have proposed to pick up the most confusing pair of classes according to the confusion matrix.
-The confusion matrix $\bm\epsilon$ is defined as:
+{Third, how to define the most confusing pair of classes?} ECOC-ONE \cite{pujol2008incremental} selects the most confusing pair of classes by the confusion matrix $\bm\epsilon$ which is defined as

-where function $e_{i,j}(\cdot)$ is defined as:
+where function $e_{i,j}(\cdot)$ is defined as